Regulatory

 EU Omnibus Package

-The package is a legislative update proposed by the EU in early 2025 to simplify and streamline parts of the Corporate Sustainability Reporting Directive (CSRD) and related regulations, reducing administrative burden, especially for smaller companies
+The EU Omnibus package was a legislative update proposed by the EU in early 2025 to simplify and streamline parts of the Corporate Sustainability Reporting Directive (CSRD) and related regulations, reducing administrative burden, especially for smaller companies

 Why was it introduced?

-Feedback from businesses flagged the CSRD as overly complex and resource-intensive.
+Feedback from businesses flagged the CSRD as overly complex and resource-intensive shortly after it was introduced.
 To address this, the EU Omnibus Package proposal aims to lighten reporting duties, extend timelines, and limit trickle-down effects for small and mid-sized companies.
+After almost a full year of negotiations in 2025, the Omnibus I Directive was published in the Official Journal of the EU in February 2026.

-The main changes the Simplification Omnibus introduces are:
+The main changes the Omnibus package brought were:

-• Caps supply-chain due diligence for SMEs by limiting the level of data requests from larger customers, reducing scope of trickle-down reporting
+• Capped supply-chain due diligence for SMEs by limiting the level of data requests from larger customers to data points in the VSME

 Add CO2 emission calculations to your software and logistics operations